MicrosoftDocs/biztalk-docs/his/core/lpi-addresses-snadis-2.md

 # LPI Addresses (SNADIS)
 A locality, partner, index (LPI) address is used to identify each end of a connection.
 It has three components: locality (L), partner (P), and index (I).

 -   **Locality** is a 1-byte identifier that uniquely identifies a locality within a system.
-This locality corresponds to a [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] component (local node, SNALink, 3270 emulator, and so on).
+This locality corresponds to a Host Integration Server component (local node, SNALink, 3270 emulator, and so on).

 -   **Partner** is a 1-byte identifier for the type of service.
 Each type of service has a unique value.
 A Host Integration Server local type 2.1 node has a defined value of 0x11.
 A Host Integration Server emulator has a defined product identifier of 0x12.
 A Host Integration Server link service (X.25.
 SDLC, Token Ring, Ethernet, or Channel, for example) has a defined value of 0x16.